shfitz/DM2193-Intro-to-Web-F17/schedule_overview_grid.md

 <li>positionig elements</li>
 </ul>

 <ul><li>Homework : begin to layout your sites that you've been working on based off the wireframes you made last week.
-Resize and adapt your images and other content to appropriate scales for the web.</li>
+Resize and adapt your images and other content to appropriate scales for the web.  <em>Post this on your website and github.</em> Send me a link to both before class on Tuesday.</li>
 <li>Start to formulate a plan for a site you will make for your midterm.
 We'll talk abotu specifics next week.</li></ul>

 </td>